ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 ### DOA-013

-When the Grand Archive Kickstarter went live on 16th November 2022, several of the graphics used show a Lorraine, Wandering Warrior numbered "DOA-013" instead of [CMT-013](#cmt-013).
+When the Grand Archive Kickstarter went live on 16th November 2022, several of the graphics show a Lorraine, Wandering Warrior numbered "DOA-013" instead of [CMT-013](#cmt-013).
+This version of the card also featured on the Grand Archive TCG Quick Starter Guide video the developers [shared on YouTube](https://www.youtube.com/watch?v=r74jMgARJL4).

 {% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/doa-013.png" description="Lorraine, Wandering Warrior DOA-013." %}

-This version of the card also featured on the Grand Archive TCG Quick Starter Guide video the developers [shared on YouTube](https://www.youtube.com/watch?v=r74jMgARJL4).
+This features the same text seen in the [CMT-013](#cmt-013) sample, but has the updated artwork seen in the [DOAp 1st &middot; EN-000 C](#doap-1st--en-000-c) sample.

+### DOAp TEST CARD

+Versions 1.0, 1.1 and 1.2 of the <span class="dead-link">[print and play](/print-and-play)</span> Lorraine Starter Deck featured a Lorraine, Wandering Warrior numbered "DOAp TEST CARD".

+{% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/pnp-10.png" description="Lorraine, Wandering Warrior DOAp TEST CARD." max-width="400px" %}

+This card was similar to the [DOA-013](#doa-013) card above, but features a reworded <span class="dead-link">[enter effect](/card-effects#enter-effect)</span> similar to that of the [DOAp 1st &middot; EN-000 C](#doap-1st--en-000-c) sample.

 ### 2nd, 3rd, 4th and 5th iterations